 Striking, Extremely Rare Sixteenth-Century Map of the Canton of Zurich

 Spectacular, large map of the canton of Zurich printed on six sheets and first issued by Jodocus Murer in 1566.
-This is a 1670 reissue, which exists in only four known examples, all of which are in European institutions.
-The original 1566 woodcut map does not survive.
+This is the circa 1765 reissue, which exists in only a handful of examples.
+The original 1566 printing does not survive.